How to buy renewable energy, or . . .“What the heck is a REC?”

 A separate accounting system has been created to keep track of renewable energy on the grid, and thus, to allow it to be bought and sold.
 That system uses Renewable Energy Certificates, or RECs.
 Each time a renewable energy project generates 1 megawatt hour of electricity, 1 REC is minted.
 That REC can then be sold.
 Purchase of a REC gives the buyer, and no one else, the right to claim use of that amount of electricity from that specific renewable energy project.

 To supply renewable electricity from the grid to customers, an energy supplier must purchase two things: the electricity itself from the grid, and RECs equal to the amount of renewable electricity the supplier wants to provide.
-RECs needed for Acton Power Choice customers are bought by the APC energy supplier.
-In the current contract, that supplier is Constellation Energy.
+RECs needed for Acton Power Choice customers are bought by the Acton Power Choice energy supplier.

 Some renewable electricity is required by state law, or . . .“What's the RPS?”

 Massachusetts state law requires that all electricity sold in the state must include a minimum amount of electricity generated by renewable sources, and another minimum from alternative, highly efficient sources that are not considered renewable (such as waste-to-energy operations).
 These requirements are known, respectively, as the Renewable Portfolio Standard (RPS) and the Alternative Portfolio Standard (APS).
 The required amounts increase a little every year.

 For 2022, Massachusetts requires a minimum of 20% from newer renewable energy projects in the Northeast (“Class I RECs”), and an additional 31% from other types of renewable energy projects, as well as alternative energy sources.
 (You can download a spreadsheet with the specific required amounts from this web page from the Massachusetts Department of Energy Resources.)